 The evidence supporting the use of supplements to enhance an athlete or a dancer’s performance is extremely limited to short-term results and anecdotal reports.
 There are some instances however when supplements might be necessary to support underlying deficiencies.
 To assess whether or not you need a supplement, consider these two questions:

 First, avoid self-diagnosing nutrient deficiencies.
 Always consult with a licensed medical professional.
-A trusted doctor can perform a simple blood test to identify potential deficiencies and a Registered Dietitian Nutritionist can help to analyze your current intake to see which habits might be contributing to the insufficiency and/or what foods might be excluded from your diet.
-If adequate intake is not practical through diet alone, then supplementation might be warranted.
-Among dancers, vitamin D and iron are two nutrients that often present deficient.
+A trusted doctor can perform a simple blood test to identify potential deficiencies while a Registered Dietitian Nutritionist can help analyze your current intake to see which habits might be contributing to the insufficiency and what foods might be excluded from your diet.
+If adequate intake is not practical through diet alone, supplements might help.
+Among dancers, vitamin D, and iron are two nutrients that often present deficiency.

 For dancers specifically, a well-planned diet should ensure sufficient caloric intake and adequate intake of Vitamin B12, Vitamin D, omega-3 fatty acids, calcium, iron, and zinc.1 Food preferences (such as a vegan lifestyle), allergies (such as a gluten-free lifestyle), and religious practices can result in the regular omittance of certain foods and therefore be a reason for supplementation.
 For example, since vegan diets lack food sources high in iron and vitamin B12, it’s encouraged that vegan dancers refer to resources for plant-based meal planning.